 In each sampled ED, a fixed number of households (8) is selected with random sampling.
-The final quarterly sample consists on the whole of 5 000 households and is made up of three monthly sub-samples5.
+The final quarterly sample consists on the whole of 5 000 households and is made up of three monthly sub-samples4.
 There is no overlap between monthly sub-samples.

-The average quarterly sampling rate is about 0.91%, estimated as a ratio between number of sampled households after the two sampling stages, and total number of households at country level.
+The overall sample size per quarter is approximately 5 000 households, which represents an average quarterly sampling rate of about 0.9%, estimated as a ratio between number of sampled households after the two sampling stages, and total number of households at country level.